Tanver-Hasan/Tanver-Hasan.github.io/_posts/2019-05-04-creating-restfull-api-in-go.markdown

 ```

-At this point , we can remove the adding HTTP header in the handler methods.
+At this point , we can remove adding HTTP header in the handler methods.
 As we have seen , middleware is really powerfull.
 Later we will use middleware to secure API endpoint using JWT.

 # Updating the project to use go module
 Let's have a look at the new mechanism to maintain the go dependencies (Go Module).
 Using the `go get` command, it is not possible to use a specific version of the dependency.
 Go introduced a module system which completely addresses the issue.
 Interestingly, the module mechanism removes the go src path requirements.
 Create a project directory anywhere in the machine and copy paste the project files.
 Run `go mod init api-server`.
 This command generates two files.` go.mod` and `go.sum` and .
 Modify the specific version if you want to use the older version of any package.
 Run `go build ` which download all the dependencies defined in the `go.mod` file.
 Now, run the project `go run main.go`.